redengin/rusty-robot/docs/new_robot/README.md

 <!-- links to chat channels -->

 Step 1 - Explain your concept
 --------------------------------------------------------------------------------
-Create a simple document that explains:
+Create a simple document that explains why this robot should exist:
+* a paragraph (or sometimes more) for each;
+    * *why* - what need does this robot serve?
-* What does this robot do?
+    * *where* - what environments does this robot need to operate in?
-    * a paragraph to describe your need
-* Why does this robot improve your life?
+    * *how* - what operations does this robot perform?
-    * a paragraph to describe *how* it impacts you
-    * a paragraph to describe *where* it will be used
+        * what does the robot need to sense about the world?
+        * what does the robot need to "do" to the world?

 From this short description, you can reach out to the community to identify if there are others working on a similar concept.